-Thiel’s little secret came as no surprise to David Lesperance.
-The Canadian-born lawyer is among the world’s leading champions of transnational exit plans for the superwealthy.
-Business is booming.
-Lesperance says he has expatriated more than 300 ultrarich Americans to date—he calls them “golden geese”—and has set up contingency plans for countless others.
-Thiel is not a client, but Lesperance says several household-name techies are.
+Thiel’s little secret came as no surprise to David Lesperance, a Canadian-born lawyer who is among the world’s leading champions of transnational exit plans for the superwealthy.
+Business is booming: Lesperance says he has expatriated more than 300 ultrarich Americans to date—he calls them “golden geese”—and has set up contingency plans for countless others.
+Thiel is not a client, but several household-name techies are, he says.
 Mad Max scenarios aside, their goal is tax avoidance.
 If that means giving up an American passport, so be it.

 The latter are beneficiaries of the carried-interest loophole, an accounting trick that treats their compensation as capital gains, which are taxed at a far lower rate than regular income.
-Both Trump and Hillary Clinton repeatedly promised to close this loophole, and while the president’s Goldman Sachs-packed Cabinet suggests that carried interest isn’t going anywhere, hedgers gonna hedge.
+On the campaign trial, both Trump and Hillary Clinton repeatedly promised to close this loophole, and while the president’s Goldman Sachs-packed Cabinet suggests that carried interest isn’t going anywhere, hedgers gonna hedge.
 “It is really the uncertainty about the future that is driving people like Peter Thiel,” Lesperance says.

 A handful of relatively stable nations court wealthy foreigners with sweet tax deals if they become citizens.
 Poland is a good prospect, Lesperance says.
 Ditto Italy, Switzerland, Belgium, and Portugal—where “they will not tax you on income and capital gains for 10 years.”
 Ireland has attracted seven members of the Getty clan, as well as Campbell’s soup heir Jack Dorrance III and Robert Dart, whose family empire produces McDonald’s packaging.
 (The United States doesn’t offer these kinds of tax breaks to would-be Americans, but its EB-5 visa program gives green cards to immigrants who make a $1 million business investment.
 American real estate developers—including Trump—have used EB-5 visas to capitalize their projects.)